zenml-io/zenml/docs/book/stack_components/secrets_manager.md

 secrets into a local yaml file with base64 encoding.
 This implementation is not intended for production use.

-For production use cases some more flavors can be found in specific `integrations` modules, such as the `GCPSecretsManager` in the `gcp_secrets_manager` integration and the `AWSSecretsManager` in the `aws` integration.
+For production use cases, some more flavors can be found in specific `integrations` modules, such as the `GCPSecretsManager` in the `gcp_secrets_manager` integration and the `AWSSecretsManager` in the `aws` integration.